bbc/tams/docs/adr/0047-role-naming-convention.md

 * Option 1a: Provide guidance on how the free-text field `role` should be used
 * Option 1b: Replace `role` with a number of additional controlled fields

+For how to represent editorial purpose (options `Pn`):

-* Option 2a: Represent editorial purpose using DVB component descriptors
+* Option P1: Represent editorial purpose using DVB component descriptors
-* Option 2b: Represent editorial purpose using roles from MPEG-DASH
+* Option P2: Represent editorial purpose using roles from MPEG-DASH
-* Option 2c: Represent editorial purpose based on descriptions in the MovieLabs Ontology for Media Creation
+* Option P3: Represent editorial purpose based on descriptions in the MovieLabs Ontology for Media Creation
-* Option 2d: Represent purpose of content using a list, as with tags
+* Option P4: Represent purpose of content using a list, as with tags

 ## Decision Outcome